ABasharEter/ICPC-Training/README.md

-# A2OJ_Problems
+# Some of My ICPC training resources
-A set of a2oj problems solutions
+This repository contains some problems solutions and algorithms references as well that I've worked on them during my training for the ICPC.